-Groups could include, for example, women, migrant w temporary workers, union members, etc. The role of the factory is to ensure proportional repres designing an appropriate structure and election proceed sentation by The role of the factory is to ensure proportional repres designing an appropriate structure and election procee - designing an appropriate structure and election proceed edure, not to identify individuals to serve on the FTC.
-Workers must st be able to understand who they can nominate, and which work a areas and groups need to be represented on the FTC.
-When more than one FTC is created per group of Pre- emium Participants, each Premium Participant is represented d in exactly one FTC.
-Premium must be equitably distributes among m nultiple FTCs.
-It is most straightforward to distribute Premium among diffe erent groups according to the number of Premium Participants in each h group.
-It may be desirable to distribute according to other factors, for insta - on Fair Trade Certified product.
-This distribution must be the factory and approved by the Premium Participants S. Note that this criterion is applicable only for the initial of certification.
-Once the process for election of the FTC has started, the Premium Participants will be responsible for modif ifying the proposed structure and governance of the FTC(s).
-Delegate systems may be used for electing the FTC if if they offer equal representation of all Premium Participants.
-The intent t of the delegate system is to represent all the Premium Participants' in nterests in a streamlined and implementable manner; for example, , in very large factories where it is not possible for all workers to mee et at once.
-Premium Participants must democratically elect their of delegates themselves.
-Where delegate voting systems are used d, the structure and election procedures are clearly defined and docur mented in the FTC Constitution.
+No. Compliance Criteria Timeline Intent and Clarification Summary of Changes Groups could include, for example, women, migrant workers, temporary workers, union members, etc. The role of the factory is to ensure proportional representation by designing an appropriate structure and election procedure, not to identify individuals to serve on the FTC.
+Workers must be able to understand who they can nominate, and which work areas and groups need to be represented on the FTC.
+When more than one FTC is created per group of Premium Participants, each Premium Participant is represented in exactly one FTC.
+Premium must be equitably distributes among multiple FTCs.
+It is most straightforward to distribute Premium among different groups according to the number of Premium Participants in each group.
+It may be desirable to distribute according to other factors, for instance time spent on Fair Trade Certified product.
+This distribution must be proposed by the factory and approved by the Premium Participants.
+Note that this criterion is applicable only for the initial certification.
+Once the process for election of the FTC has started, under 1.1.2.b, the Premium Participants will be responsible for modifying the proposed structure and governance of the FTC(s).
+Delegate systems may be used for electing the FTC if they offer equal representation of all Premium Participants.
+The intent of the delegate system is to represent all the Premium Participants' interests in a streamlined and implementable manner; for example, in very large factories where it is not possible for all workers to meet at once.
+Premium Participants must democratically elect their delegates themselves.
+Where delegate voting systems are used, the structure and election procedures are clearly defined and documented in the FTC Constitution.